italia/eudi-wallet-it-docs/docs/en/trust.rst

 In offline flows, Trust Chain verification enables the assessment of the reliability of Trust Marks and Attestations contained within.

-Wallet Instance Attestation
+Wallet Attestation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Wallet Provider issues the Wallet Instance Attestation, certifying the operational status of its Wallet Instances and including one of their public keys.
+The Wallet Provider issues the Wallet Attestation, certifying the operational status of its Wallet Instances and including one of their public keys.

-The Wallet Instance Attestation contains the Trust Chain that attests the reliability for its issuer (Wallet Provider) at the time of issuance.
+The Wallet Attestation contains the Trust Chain that attests the reliability for its issuer (Wallet Provider) at the time of issuance.

-The Wallet Instance provides its Wallet Instance Attestation within the signed request during the PID issuance phase, containing the Trust Chain related to the Wallet Provider.
+The Wallet Instance provides its Wallet Attestation within the signed request during the PID issuance phase, containing the Trust Chain related to the Wallet Provider.

 Trust Chain